grain-lang/grain/stdlib/rational.md

 toIntegerRatio : (x: Rational) -> (Number, Number)
 ```

-Gets the numerator and denominator of the rational as a tuple
+Gets the numerator and denominator of the rational as a tuple.

 Parameters: